MbaliMabaso/ConfirmatoryFactorAnalysis_on_SEL_DATA/README.md

 --Responsible Decisions: Measures decision-making and problem-solving skills.

 #Removed variables

-Respect culture was removed from the latent variable social awareness as it had a factor loading <.3 Feel sad and Feel worried were removed from the latent variable self-regulation because their factor loadings had insignificant p-values.
+Respect_culture was removed from the latent variable social awareness as it had a factor loading <.3 Feel_sad and Feel_worried were removed from the latent variable self-regulation because their factor loadings had insignificant p-values.
-The SelfAwareness factor was removed due to poor fit in Model 1.
+The Self-awareness factor was removed due to poor fit in Model 1.
 The structure was adjusted to test if model performance improved with fewer factors.

 ##Results and comparisons